 Capture Before Lockout

-Open your work email, Slack, Teams, HR portal.
-Click ProofSnap.
-It captures everything — the page, the source code, the server details — in 41 seconds.
-Tamper-proof.
+Open your work email, Slack, Teams or HR portal and click ProofSnap.
+It captures the rendered page, the page source, the extracted text and the server details in about 41 seconds, then seals the lot with a SHA-256 hash.

 File Your Claim